New gear: Tokina SZ 33mm f/1.2 for Fujifilm & Sony APS-C mirrorless

 Tokina

-2022 is proving to be quite a busy year for Japanese lens maker Tokina. ‘s already launched a new 500mm f/8 mirror lens, an 8mm f/2.8 fisheye, a 2x extender to bundle with its existing 400mm f/8 lens, and a T-mount to Canon EF-M mount adapter.
+2022 is proving to be quite a year for lens maker Tokina. ‘s already launched a new 500mm f/8 mirror lens, an 8mm f/2.8 fisheye, a 2x extender to bundle with its existing 400mm f/8 mirror lens, and a T-mount to Canon EF-M mount adapter.
 Now it’s followed up with its fifth new product in as many months.
 Say hello to the new Tokina SZ 33mm f/1.2 lens for subframe Sony E- and Fujifilm X-mount cameras.
 It’s a brighter and more affordable alternative to the brand’s 33mm f/1.4 prime.
 The catch?
-You’ll need to put up with a lot more bulk and fewer conveniences.
+You’ll need to put up with a lot more bulk and fewer modern conveniences.

 Who’s it for?